 An investigation of real-time deep G-Buffer applications in screen-space rendering

-The project will be developed using my own D3D11 framework.
+The project was developed using my own D3D11 framework.
 The code for the project can be found on GitHub here.

 The framework included a basic forward renderer and simple debug interface.
 I then extended it to support the deferred screen-space rendering methods.

 I implemented the single pass reprojection technique that was shown to provide the best balance between performance and quality.
 I also allowed for both layers of the G-Buffer to be generated using the simpler two-pass depth peeling method.